Popovičky: Administrative division

+Etymology

+The name is diminutive of Popovice.
+It was derived either from the personal name Pop, or from the old Czech word pop (i.e. 'priest'), meaning "the village of Pop's/priest's people".

 Geography

 Popovičky is located about 10 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 495 m above sea level.
-Tha Chomutovický Stream of local importance flows across the municipality.
+The stream Chomutovický potok flows across the municipality.

 History

 The first written mention of Popovičky is from 1352.
 Chomutovice was first mentioned in 1205 and Nebřenice in 1437.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sport

 There is a modern golf course in Nebřenice.

 Sights

-The landmark of Popovičky is the Church of Saint Bartholomew.
-The originally medieval church was completely baroque rebuilt in 1731–1736.
+The main landmark of Popovičky is the Church of Saint Bartholomew.
+The originally medieval church was completely rebuilt in the Baroque style in 1731–1736.

 The Nebřenice Chateau was built as a hunting lodge in the early 19th century.
 Today, it is the seat of the golf clubhouse.